bozkuya/Candy_Crush_Game/README.md

 2. Click on a candy to select it, and then click on an adjacent candy to swap them.
 3. If the swap creates a row or column of 3 or more identical candies, those candies will be removed from the board.

-## Code Structure
-- `CandyCreator.cs`: This script handles the core gameplay logic, including candy creation, swapping, and match detection.
-- `YourOtherScripts.cs`: Other scripts that handle specific functionalities (Replace "YourOtherScripts" with actual script names if applicable).